NSW Nuclear Power Plant locations

 Transmission and distribution currently make up the largest share of our electricity bills.
 In NSW its of the order of 45% while in SA its around 68%.
 Our analysis shows that going to 100% renewable energy with wind and solar could see this component at least double in cost.

-Using nuclear power plants especially with Small Nuclear Power Plants of less than 300MW capacity we can make huge saving on the most expensive part of our electricity bills.
+Using nuclear power plants especially with Large Nuclear Power Plants can make huge saving on the most expensive part of our electricity bills.

 New sites will need to be located close by the grid.